JuliaDatabases/DBPerf.jl/README.md

 ###### This repository will contain the code that benchmarks all the Julia Database Drivers / Wrappers , End-Users can utilize this code to compare the performance between various Database drivers available in Julia.
+This code creates an artificial datasets of given size (Size can be specified in config.jl ) and performs following operations using one of the Database driver: Create, Insert, Update, Drop and retrieving the records from DataBase as a DataFrame.
+(End-Users can specify which Database driver they would like to use)

+Datasets being created would cover following Data-types: ```TINYINT, SMALLINT, MEDIUMINT, INTEGER, BIGINT, FLOAT, DOUBLE, DOULBE PRECISION, DATETIME, CHAR, VARCHAR, ENUM```

+Measures have been taken such that the random values being generated are well within the Lower bound and Upper bound of that particular datatype.

 # USAGE